AlexShukhman/smop-cli/README.md

 ## To Install

-Download this repository and run
+Download this repository and run:
 ```sh
 npm install -g
 ```